damianobaldan/riverconn/README.md

 devtools::install_github("damianobaldan/riverconn", build_vignettes = TRUE)

 # Changelog
+0.3.18 to 0.3.20
+* updated functions documentation and vignette

 0.3.17 to 0.3.18
 * fixed a bug that lead to index_calculation crash when similar vertex attributes are used